-Fork & Plough, a true farm to table dining experience in partnership with Greenbrier Farms, is quickly earning a reputation as one of the best restaurants in town.
-Chef Shawn Kelly's menu changes every time you walk in the door and Sunday brunch sees a little extra innovation coming out of the kitchen.
+Fork & Plough, a true farm-to-table dining experience in partnership with Greenbrier Farms, has a well-earned reputation as one of the best restaurants in town.
+Chef Shawn Kelly's menu changes every time you walk in the door and Saturday and Sunday brunches see a little extra innovation coming out of the kitchen.
 Recent Sundays featured items like a fried egg over grilled catfish, a Nashville hot softshell crab sandwich on Texas toast, and a waffle buried beneath a Greenbrier Farms pork chop and Sawmill gravy.
 All of this can be had in the Overbrook neighborhood just outside of Downtown Greenville making parking a breeze without all the congestion of Main St.

 Recommended for Brunch because: Fork & Plough is putting out some seriously good food in a relaxed, casual environment just outside of Downtown Greenville.